 What Distance Education Offers

 UNC-Chapel Hill’s distance education programs, certificates and courses offer students opportunities to participate in the Carolina experience without having to live on or near campus.
 Courses are offered in completely online, blended (a mix of technology-mediated and face-to-face instruction) or correspondence formats.
-Students interested in UNC distance education courses, certificates or degree programs can learn more by investigating each program’s website.
+Students interested in distance education courses, certificates or degree programs can learn more by investigating each program’s website.

 Undergraduate Distance Education Courses